gbafana25/knotebook/README.md

 # knotebook

 Program that will be used to store throwaway-code for kata exercises/ideas.
+Programs are stored with the name and programming language.

 ## Usage